 Parents/guardians interested in enrolling their children in the Education Program must complete the waitlist application in person at Martha’s Table Healthy Start office.
-Once a space becomes available, a representative from the Compliance Department will contact you.
+Once a space becomes available, a representative from the Education Department will contact you.

 Preference is given to parents with currently enrolled children in the education program, to teen parents, and to the length of time on the waitlist, as well as eligibility for the DC Office of the State Superintendent of Education (OSSE) Child Care Services subsidy.
 Martha’s Table also has a few private pay slots available.

 To inquire about space availability or more information, please contact us at email@example.com.

 Step Two: Program Tour and Pre-Screening Interview